 SQL Advanced Notebook

 This notebook picks up where SQL Notes left off.
-The basics (SELECT, JOINs, GROUP BY, CTEs, window functions) are assumed knowledge.
-Every section here adds a technique that unlocks a new class of problem.
+The basics (SELECT, JOINs, GROUP BY, CTEs, window functions) are assumed.
+Each section here adds a technique that solves a new kind of problem.

 All examples use the same parking system tables: parking_history, payment_history, management_table, and charging_records.